Get insights.

 3.1 Where to place the Demographic Question?

-Few experts recommend placing the demographic questions at the beginning of the survey, and few recommend placing the demographic questions at the end.
-In reality, there is no fixed right way of doing this.
+Some experts put demographic questions at the start of the survey, others at the end.
+There is no single correct answer.
 It depends on the purpose of the survey.

 3.2 What are Primacy and Recency effects?

-Respondents usually tend to remember questions placed at the beginning of the survey.
-This is called the Primary effect.
+Respondents tend to remember the questions placed at the start of a survey.
+This is called the primacy effect.

-Also, respondents well remember the questions placed at the end of the survey.
-This is called the Recency effect.
+They also remember the questions placed at the end well.
+This is called the recency effect.

 3.3 How to avoid Respondent Fatigue?

-Begin with simpler questions first and gradually include more complex questions.
+Begin with simpler questions and work up to the more complex ones.

 3.4 Logical Flow of Questions

-The questions should follow a logical sequence, guiding the respondents throughout the survey.
-Think of framing & ordering questions as telling a story.
-Each question should naturally lead to the next question.
+Your questions should follow a logical sequence that guides respondents through the survey.
+Think of framing and ordering questions as telling a story, where each question leads naturally into the next.

-The respondents should feel the story unfolding while taking the survey.
+Respondents should feel the story unfold as they take the survey.

 4. Emotions behind Survey Questions